 HPE 303 - Research in Community and Public Health (3)

 Students investigate core public health concerns.
 Using population health databases, students write a policy-focused research paper.
 Topics include health determinants and disparities, communicable and chronic disease, and levels of prevention.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: HPE 202 and admission to the Feinstein School of Education and Human Development or consent of department chair.